-If you want to start making YouTube videos, using your iPhone is a great way to start.
+If you want to start making YouTube videos, using your iPhone is a terrific way to start.

 Before buying lots of expensive gear, like video lights, fancy backgrounds, and a gimbal, try to keep things as simple as possible.

-To start making good marketing videos all you need is your phone, a tripod, and a good budget lavalier mic.
-The trouble is if you’ve never made videos before, how do you know what’s a good budget lav microphone?
+To start making good YouTube or marketing videos all you need is your phone, a tripod, and a good budget lavalier microphone for your iPhone.
+The trouble is if you’ve never made videos before, how do you know what’s a good budget lavalier microphone?

-Fortunately, I’ve found three good budget iPhone lav mics and I’ve tested in a real-world environment.
+Fortunately, I’ve found some good budget iPhone Lav Mics and I’ve tested them in a real-world environment.